timothyaveni/cs160-autograder-base/README.md

 );
 ```

 Make changes to `playwright.config.ts`, if you need.
+Consider running tests in parallel by changing `fullyParallel`.

 Copy `autograder-config.example.sh` to `autograder-config.sh` and fill in the right values.